data-miner00/book/contents/programming/latex-cheetsheet.md

 ### Matrix

-The elements of the matrix is seperated by the ampersand `&` symbol and the rows must be ended with `\\` if there is an incoming row after that.
+The elements of the matrix is separated by the ampersand `&` symbol and the rows must be ended with `\\` if there is an incoming row after that.

 ```tex
 \begin{equation}